The big idea

 Does it work outside the US?+

-Your reports & data
+Your stamps & data

 What's the bite window predictor?+